North Island brown kiwi

-The North Island brown kiwi (Apteryx mantelli) is a species of kiwi that is widespread in the northern two-thirds of the North Island of New Zealand and, with about 35,000 remaining, it is the most common kiwi species.
+The North Island brown kiwi (Apteryx mantelli) is a nocturnal flightless bird and species of kiwi that is widespread in the northern two-thirds of the North Island of New Zealand and, with about 35,000 remaining, it is the most common kiwi species.
 The eggs laid by the North Island brown kiwi are among the largest eggs relative to its body size.

 Genetics

 The genome of Apteryx mantelli was sequenced in 2015.

 Description

-North Island brown kiwi display size sexual dimorphism, where the females are observably larger than the males.
+It is a large brown kiwi, possessing spiky, streaked feathers.
+North Island brown kiwi display size-based sexual dimorphism, where the females are observably larger than the males.
+The males weigh between 1.44–3.06 kg and females weigh between 2.06–3.85 kg.
+The long bill measures 13–20.5 cm in length.

-Females stand about 40 cm in height and weigh about 2.6 kg and the males about 2 kg.
-The plumage is streaky red-brown and spiky.
-The North Island brown kiwi is the only species of kiwi found internationally in zoos.